zamfofex/dummyette/documentation/main.md

 - `deno run -A .../dummyette/main.js token given "$token" ...` — uses the given argument as the token.
 - `deno run -A .../dummyette/main.js token prompt ...` — prompts for the token on stdin.

+opening book
+---

+By default, no opening book is used.
+One can be specified using the `openings` specifier.
+An opening book is a JSON file containing information about openings that the bot will use.

+Note that is the `token` specifier is given, the `openings` specifier must come after it.

+- `deno run -A .../dummyette/main.js openings openings.json ...`
+- `deno run -A .../dummyette/main.js openings /home/user/openings.json ...`

+TODO: Explain the opening book format more thoroughly.

 required Deno permissions
 ---

 The only permission that is always required to run the bot is `--allow-net=lichess.org`.
 However, note that `--allow-env=lichess_token` might also be required if a different means of identifying the token is not provided.

+It is also necessary to provide the `--allow-read` permission to the opening book file if it is specified.

 ~~~
 deno run --allow-net=lichess.org .../dummyette/main.js token prompt wait